jiang719/road-network-predictability/README.md

 ## Directory Structure

-* **data-collection**: Collect and preprocess the road network data for 30 cities in the US, Europe, and Asia.
+* **data-collection**: Collect and preprocess road network data for 30 cities across the United States, Europe, and Asia.
-* **intra-city-network-homogeneity**: Perform the link prediction on URNs using 6 different encoders (such as relational GCN) and 1 decoder (DistMult) and compute F1 scores.
+* **intra-city-network-homogeneity**: Conduct link prediction on URNs by utilizing six distinct encoders, including relational GCN, and a decoder known as DistMult, followed by the computation of F1 scores.
-* **road-classification**: Implement the URN classification and discover its connections with F1 scores.
+* **road-classification**: Execute URN classification and discover its correlations with F1 scores.
-* **association-analysis**: Conduct the correlation analysis between F1 scores and social-economic factors, network topology metrics.
+* **association-analysis**: Perform a correlation analysis between F1 scores and socioeconomic factors as well as network topology metrics.
-* **inter-city-network-homogeneity**: Get the inter-city homogeneity by learning URN features on city A and testing on city B.
+* **inter-city-network-homogeneity**: Obtain inter-city homogeneity by training GNN models on city A and subsequently testing them on city B.

 ## Methods
 a.
 Description of spatial homogeneity.
 b.
-A road network.   © OpenStreetMap contributors.
+A road network near 40.71798°N, 74.00053°W in New York City. © OpenStreetMap contributors.
 c.
-Message-passing between two layers in the graph neural network (GNN).
+Message-passing mechanism between adjacent layers in the graph neural network (GNN).
 d.
 Connecting strength S of a pair of nodes.
 e.
-We define the road network spatial homogeneity as the F1 score of the best GNN model with a well-tuned strength threshold δ.
+We define the road network spatial homogeneity as the F1 score of the best GNN model with a well-tuned connecting strength threshold δ.

 <p align="center">
   <img src="https://github.com/jiang719/road-network-predictability/blob/master/main-figure/001.png" width="666">